vinitagupta959/HVA/README.md

 ## HVA Tasks

-This repository has the HVA tasks assigned to me.
-Feel free to check them out and suggest any changes.
+This repository includes the tasks I’ve completed as part of the HVA learning journey.
+It’s a collection of small frontend projects and assignments that helped me practice HTML, CSS, and JavaScript.

+You're welcome to explore the code, share feedback, or suggest improvements.
+It's all part of learning and growing